jae-jae/cronx/README.md

 +------------ Day of the week (0 - 6) (or SUN-SAT)
 ```

-**Predefined schedules:**
+### Predefined Schedules

-You may use one of several pre-defined schedules in place of a cron expression.
+You can use predefined schedules instead of a cron expression:

 | Entry                  | Description                                | Equivalent To |
 |------------------------|--------------------------------------------|---------------|